nolauren/dh2017/lab_gis.md

 Right click in ArcGIs and a series of tools will appear.
 Select "Georeferencing".
 A toolbar will appear.
+This has  the tools we need to connect our two maps.

 Now we want to add points.
 We want to make sure to select points across the map.
-If you concentrate them, it will warp the map to that set of points.
+Otherwise, of you concentrate them, it will warp the map to that set of points.

+One way to make this process easier is to move your historic map as close as possible to the same area on the base map.
+Zoom in on the base map so it appears to match the geographic area featured on your historic map.
 Select "Georeferencing" and select "Fit to Display".
+You can't do this once you start adding Control Points, so make sure this looks like you want it.

+#### Adding a Control Point
 The hardest part is finding your first point.

-#### Adding a Control Point
-Select the X->X icon in the georefering toolbar.
+Select the X->X icon in the georeferencing toolbar.

 To make it easier to see our map, we can adjust the layer opacity.
 Click on the Layer -> Properties -> Right click on a layer -> Layer Properties